erxes/erxes/docs/docs/user-guide/user-guide.md

 ## License & Pricing

-Erxes provides 3 different packages for our clients, which include:
+erxes provides 3 different packages for our clients, which include:

 **A self-hosted version** that is suitable for SaaS providers or enterprises operating in highly regulated industries, like insurance, mobile network providers, banking and etc. As it is self-hosted, you must ensure you and your organization have a skilled DevOps person/team to look after the server to maintain the smooth operation of your erxes operating system daily.